Indus Gas (LON:INDI) Shares Up 63.8% – Here’s What Happened

-Shares of Indus Gas Limited (LON:INDI – Get Free Report) were up 63.8% during mid-day trading on Friday .
+Indus Gas Limited (LON:INDI – Get Free Report)’s stock price rose 63.8% during trading on Saturday .
 The company traded as high as GBX 14.30 and last traded at GBX 14.30.
-Approximately 1,663,974 shares changed hands during trading, an increase of 910% from the average daily volume of 164,830 shares.
+Approximately 1,663,974 shares traded hands during mid-day trading, an increase of 910% from the average daily volume of 164,830 shares.
 The stock had previously closed at GBX 8.73.

 Indus Gas Limited, together with its subsidiaries, operates as an oil and gas exploration and development company in Asia and Europe.
 The company engages in the exploration, development, production, distribution, and marketing of hydrocarbons, including natural gas and condensate.
 It owns a 90% participating interest in the Block RJ-ON/6, a petroleum exploration and development concession covering an area of approximately 4,026 square kilometers located in onshore mid Indus basin, Rajasthan.